US-Colombia Relations

 US Vice President Joe Biden praised developments in peace negotiations between Colombia's government and FARC rebels.
 Biden made the comments May 27, 2013 during a visit Monday to Bogota, Colombia, in which he met with President Juan Manuel Santos.
 He said the United States supported President Santos' efforts to reach a historic peace with the rebels.

-Whereas other U.S. administrations have provided major political, financial and military support to Colombia, the Trump administration's position has been largely unclear with some interpreting his unannounced April meeting with former Colombian presidents Alvaro Uribe and Andres Pastrana as an indication of his lack of support for peace.
+Whereas other U.S. administrations have provided major political, financial and military support to Colombia, the first Trump administration's position was initially unclear with some interpreting his unannounced April meeting with former Colombian presidents Alvaro Uribe and Andres Pastrana as an indication of his lack of support for peace.
 Uribe and Pastrana are among the most prominent voices opposing peace deals with the rebel forces.

 The presidents of the United States and Colombia had their first face-to-face meeting at the White House 18 May 2017, making President Manuel Santos the third current Latin American president to meet with Donald Trump, following President Pedro Pablo Kuczynski of Peru, and President Mauricio Macri of Argentina.
 When reporters asked Santos whether he believed Trump's proposal to build a wall along the U.S. and Mexican border would be effective to counter narcotics smuggling, Santos evaded answering the question directly.
 He instead emphasized the need for “cooperation between nations” to combat drug trafficking, adding that the “war on drugs has not been won” and it is a “global problem” that is bigger than just Colombia and the US.
 Trump appeared visibly annoyed that Santos didn't directly address the issue.
 “Walls work, just ask Israel,” Trump added curtly.